ychoy/geoquakes/README.md

 > **Pro-tip**: When in doubt, work in your Chrome Javascript Console!
 You can manipulate JSON, test your ideas, and even render elements to the page without ever touching your `app.js` file!

-**Switch to Handlebars**: We encourage you to use Handlebars.
+**Switch to Template Strings**: We encourage you to use template strings.
 At a certain point it's easier to work with a *template* than to build HTML strings by hand.

-The Handlebars javascript cdn has already been added to your page.
-You  will need to create an HTML template, grab its HTML content using jquery, compile it using `Handlebars` javascript library, and your data, and add it to the page.

 #### Part 3.
 Add Google Maps
 - Your next goal is to integrate Google Maps: